 When water enters your home, it can be very destructive.
 With enough time, water can deteriorate the structure of your home including your walls, ceiling, floors, and other affected areas.
 Not to mention the immediate effect of water damage; mold growth.
 For this reason, it is important to address the issue immediately.
 But before that, one important thing that you have to do is to be vigilant and know the places to look for water damage in your home.

 Most Common Places To Look For Water Damage

-One of the places to look for water damage at home is beneath the dishwashers.
-Dishwashers are one of the most common causes of water damage in homes.
-Though dishwashers are sealed to keep the water inside the tub, water leaks can develop in water supply lines or drain lines.
-Because it is hard to see the underneath of the dishwasher, slow leaks can gradually damage your floor and its subflooring.
-To check the area, at least twice a year, remove the kick plate and inspect the area with a flashlight.
-If you notice any signs of wetness, shut off the water supply valve and call a plumber.
+One of the common places to look for water damage in your home is underneath the dishwasher.
+Dishwashers often cause water damage because they can develop leaks in the water supply or drain lines, even though they are designed to keep water inside the tub.
+It’s difficult to see beneath the dishwasher, so small leaks can gradually harm your floor and its underlying structure.
+To inspect the area, twice a year, remove the kick plate and use a flashlight.
+If you notice any signs of dampness, turn off the water supply valve and contact a plumber.

 2. Around the Tub or Shower

 When it comes to water leaks, they can develop wherever water lines run.
 That includes the areas near the tub or shower.
 Pipes that are joined together have the tendency to cause water leaks.
 Unfortunately, you will not notice the problem unless water begins to accumulate near the fixture or the floor around it becomes spongy.
 This is another one of the places to look for water damage at home.

 This is one of the places to look for water damage in your home.
 These appliances can clog most of the time and when they overflow, they cannot only become messy but the water can seep into the seal around the floor and drywall around the toilet.
 If you see water around the base of the toilet, shut off the water supply valve and check the tank.
 Contact a plumber if needed and hire sewage cleanup to thoroughly clean the area.